Cricket-England v West Indies - first test scoreboard

 * South Africa captain guides his side to victory (Adds quotes)

-LONDON, May 20 Scoreboard at the close of the fourth day of the first test between England and West Indies on Sunday.
+LONDON, May 19 Scoreboard at the close of the third day day of the first test between England and West Indies at Lord's on Saturday.

 West Indies first innings 243 (S. Chanderpaul 87 not out, S.Broad 7-72)

-West Indies second innings (overnight 120-4) A. Barath c Prior b Bresnan 24 K. Powell c Bell b Broad 8 K. Edwards run out 0 D. Bravo b Swann 21 S. Chanderpaul lbw b Swann 91 M. Samuels c Swann b Broad 86 D. Ramdin b Anderson 43 D. Sammy c Prior b Broad 37 K. Roach c Bell b Broad 4 F. Edwards not out 10 S. Gabriel b Swann 13 Extras (lb 7, nb 1) 8 Total (all out, 130.5 overs) 345
+West Indies second innings A. Barath c Prior b Bresnan 24 K. Powell c Bell b Broad 8 K. Edwards run out 0 D. Bravo b Swann 21 S. Chanderpaul not out 34 M. Samuels not out 26 Extras (lb 7) 7 Total (for four wickets, 50 overs) 120

+Still to bat: D. Ramdin, D. Sammy, K. Roach, S. Gabriel, F. Edwards

 * South Africa captain guides his side to victory (Adds quotes)